An Algebraic Roadmap of Particle Theories, Part I: General construction: Conclusion

 The multivector constraint, \citep{abstract}, put an end to the lingering B-L and chirality issues that once haunted~\citep{fh2}.
 It also offered one way to understand and consolidate the Spin(10) $\mapsto$ SU(5) symmetry breaking steps explained in~\citep{AGUTS}.

-The findings of Baez and Huerta, \citep{AGUTS}, and Furey and Hughes, \citep{fh1}, \citep{fh2}, are fused into a single particle roadmap.
+The findings of Baez and Huerta, \citep{AGUTS}, and Furey and Hughes, \citep{fh1}, \citep{fh2}, are reconstructed, extended, and amalgamated into a single particle roadmap.
 A total of nine particle models are shown to be interlinked via the \it multivector condition, \rm and via constraints of invariance under generalized \it division algebraic reflections. \rm Six of these models are familiar to particle physicists, namely the ``SO(10)" model, the Georgi-Glashow model, the Pati-Salam model, the Left-Right Symmetric model, the Standard Model pre-Higgs mechanism, and the Standard Model post-Higgs mechanism.

 The algebraic relations between Standard Model pre- and post-Higgs may be of special interest to phenomenologists.
 That is, we find it \it fortunate \rm that the complex conjugate singles out precisely those $\mathfrak{su}(3)_{\textup{C}}\oplus \mathfrak{u}(1)_{\textup{Q}}$ gauge symmetries found at low energies, including correct assignments of electric charge, \citep{fr2}.
 We find it \it interesting \rm that an alternative symmetry breaking path to this same endpoint may exist, bypassed, and perhaps overshadowed, by the Higgs' direct route. \it Could such a parallel path carry with it phenomenological implications for electroweak physics? \rm